-Blog Pros. in its analysis of 100 most popular blog posts. found that they have one graphic for every 350 words, on average.
-I shoot for one picture for every 200 words.
+Blog Pros. in its analysis of the 100 most popular blog posts found that they have one graphic for every 350 words, on average.
+I shoot for one image for every 200 words.

-For instance – You can go to the page source and edit the image width to fix an incorrectly showing picture.
+For instance, you can go to the page source and edit the image width to fix a picture.

 Also, if you expect to publish posts on complex subjects like technical SEO, then the writer needs to understand technical lingo.